Strongly correlated Josephson junction: proximity effect in the single-layer Hubbard model: Results

-The expectation value of the local pairing operator $\tau=U\langle d^\dag_\uparrow d^\dag_\downarrow\rangle$ (i.e., defined as the pairing Hartree shift) is non-zero for finite $\Gamma$, including in the M-phase, see \cref{fig3}(b).
-Surprisingly, the transition does not correspond to a sign change of the pairing expectation value, but to a sign change of its first derivative (slope) as a function of $\Gamma$.
-This is unusual, because in the singlet-doublet QPT in SAIM this expectation value changes sign.
-Discontinuities are also found in other local observables, such as double occupancy \cref{fig3}(d), and in thermodynamic quantities, which are consistent with a sudden disappearance of local moments (see Supplemental Material).
 This behavior is suggestive of a first-order QPT between states that are connected with the $\Gamma=0$ phases of the Hubbard model.
 The $U_{\mathrm{c}1}$ Mott transition point can thus be continued from $\Gamma=0$ to finite $\Gamma$ in a well-defined way.
 Starting from an S-type initial state, we can define $U_{\mathrm{c}2}$ in a similar way.
 Between $U_{c1}$ and $U_{c2}$ we find a coexistence region, which extends from the $\Gamma=0$ points into the $(U,\Gamma)$ plane as two parallel straight lines in the range of $\Gamma$ shown, see Fig.~\ref{fig:fig1_device_phase_diagram_sketch}(c).
 The coexistence region needs to persist to arbitrarily large values of $\Gamma$, because the M and S phases are distinct at $T=0$.
 (With increasing $T$, the separation between the lines shrinks and disappears at the critical end point of the $\Gamma=0$ model.)
 The linear form of the phase boundaries can be understood by considering the atomic limit of the problem, which is the same as in SAIM, i.e., a single interacting level with on-site interaction $\tilde{U}$ and pairing interaction $\tilde{\Delta} \propto \Gamma$.
 The lowest energy is $-\tilde{U}/2$ in the doublet subspace and $-\tilde{\Delta}$ in the singlet subspace, thus the transition line is given by $\tilde{U}/2 = \tilde{\Delta}$.
 We can thus understand M to S transition as a competition between the effective on-site interaction $U$ and the induced superconducting pairing.

+In \cref{fig:rg_flow_U=3.2_Gamma=0.05_Gamma=0.20_Lambda=2}, we show the NRG renormalization group flow diagrams in the M and S phases.
+A different many-body spectrum in the two cases confirms that the phases are indeed distinct and associated with the two different fixed points of the superconducting Anderson impurity model (the well-known "doublet" and "singlet" ground states).
+Bottom panels show the hybridization function to emphasize that these are highly structured and vastly more complex that those that appear in the conventional SAIM modes for quantum dot Josephson junctions, which are taken to be featureless.